cristinadlt/League_of_Legends_Positions_Analysis/README.md

 | Top     | 40.2143 | 2.64405 | 53.4548 |

 We grouped our dataset by position to determine the means of `W%`, `KDA`, and `KP` for “Support” and “Top” individually.
 Looking at our grouped table, we can see that the `W%`, `KDA`, and `KP` were all higher on average for the “Support” position than for the “Top” position.

+## Assessment of Missingness

+### NMAR Analysis
+We do not believe any column in our cleaned dataset is Not Missing at Random (NMAR).
+Rather than NMAR, we believe that the columns that are missing are Missing by Design(MD).
+This is due to the fact that we can infer the missingness of other columns from values of  the `P%` column.
+As mentioned previously in details of our data cleaning, all the missing values in columns could be traced back to the same value in  `P%` , where all values were 0%.
+Therefore, missingness in the dataset can be described as MAR rather than NMAR.

+### Missingness Dependency
+**Assessing the Missingness of  `Pos` on `Champion`**

+<iframe src="assets/champ-pos-tvd.html" width=700 height=600 frameBorder=0></iframe>

+**Assessing the Missingness of  `Pos` on `P%`**

+<iframe src="assets/p-by-missingness-of-position.html" width=700 height=600 frameBorder=0></iframe>